-I then discovered this was actually part of the design process and that you have to go back and forth a few times.
-Designers are not mindreaders so you need to give the designer feedback so they can keep tweaking to get it right.
+I then discovered this was actually part of the design process and, as with a web designer, it’s normal to go back and forth a few times.
+Designers are not mindreaders so you need to keep giving them feedback so they can realise your vision.

 What if you can’t afford a professional?